es-kumagai/ESNotification/README.md

 At this time, the posted notification passed to parameter of `handler`.
 The notification can use as Handled Notification type own.

 > If observer released, the observing handler is released too.
-> When you want to release implicitly, save `HandlerID` returns by `observe` function, and call `releaseHandler` function with the Handler ID.
+> When you want to release implicitly, save `HandlerID` returns by `observe` function, and call `release` method of the Handler ID.

 ## Post a Notification